Quetzal-1-CubeSat-Team/quetzal1-hardware/ADCS/README.md

 These testing components include:

-1. A battery charging circuit, since the PCB could be powered on by an external battery when not integrated to the rest of the satellite.
+1. A battery charging circuit ([Microchip Cat.
+No. MCP73811](https://www.microchip.com/en-us/product/MCP73811)), since the PCB could be powered on by an external battery when not integrated to the rest of the satellite.
+A P-Channel MOSFET ([Diodes, Cat.
+No. DMG3415U](https://www.digikey.com/en/products/detail/diodes-incorporated/DMG3415U-7/2052768)) was used to select between the `5V` and `VBAT` power sources.
-2. A 3.3 V voltage regulator, which could be used to power all components on the board when not connected to the EPS power rails.
+2. A 3.3 V voltage regulator ([Diodes, Cat.
+No. AP2112K](https://www.diodes.com/assets/Datasheets/AP2112.pdf)), which could be used to power all components on the board when not connected to the EPS power rails.
-3. A USB to UART Serial Interface, used to easily program the microcontroller for software development purposes.
-Note that the [Arduino bootloader](https://docs.arduino.cc/hacking/software/Bootloader) was burned to the microcontrollers to enable UART programming.
+3. A USB to UART Serial Interface ([FTDI, Cat.
+No. FT232RL](https://ftdichip.com/products/ft232rl/)), used to easily program the microcontroller for software development purposes.
+Note that the [Arduino bootloader](https://docs.arduino.cc/hacking/software/Bootloader) was burned to the microcontroller to permit UART programming.
 For flight, the microcontroller was programmed via the included ICSP header and an external programmer.

+    ---
+    :information_source: For future revisions of this board, it may be more convenient to use an external USB to UART converter.

+    ---

 4. Miscellaneous LEDs and resistors (for I2C address selection and I2C bus pull-up, for example) that were not to be mounted for flight.

 ## References